Tinnitus Claims: Why Most Veterans Underestimate Their Rating

 Why Veterans Need Professional Help With Tinnitus Claims

 The complexity of tinnitus claims — especially when considering secondary conditions and combined ratings — makes professional representation valuable.
-Veterans working with Augustus Miles often discover they've been significantly undercompensated for their tinnitus-related disabilities.
+Veterans who work with a VA-accredited representative often discover they've been significantly undercompensated for their tinnitus-related disabilities.

 Our VA-accredited attorneys understand the nuances of 38 CFR regulations and know how to present tinnitus claims in the strongest possible light.
 More importantly, our support team includes many former clients who've been through this exact process themselves.